zulfadlizainal/nr-dimensioning/Part 4 DL Common Channel/4_PDCCH Utilization/README.md

-# PDCCH CCE and PDCCH RE Demand
+# PDCCH Utilization

-The objective of this simulation is to calculate how many PDCCH CCE and PDCCH RE needed with a certain sets of scheduling demand.
+The objective of this simulation is to calculate how many PDCCH Utilization % needed with a certain sets of scheduling demand.
 This simulations will consider the factor of CCE aggregation level based on PDSCH SINR.

 ### Simulation Concept Diagram